Yarmouth, Maine: Beth Condon Memorial Pathway

 A recreation path that originates on the western side of the Portland Street and Route 1 intersection.
-It is named after 15-year-old Yarmouth High School sophomore Elizabeth Ann "Beth" Condon, who was killed by drunk driver Martha Burke on August 28, 1993, as she walked along Route 1 with her boyfriend.
+It is named after 15-year-old Yarmouth High School sophomore Elizabeth Ann Condon, who was killed by drunk driver Martha Burke on August 28, 1993, as she walked along Route 1 with her boyfriend.

 Churches

 There are eight churches in Yarmouth.
 Four of these are located on Main Street.
 They are (from east to west):